Top 5 Eco-Friendly Laundry Detergent Brands (Chemical Free)

 The program recognizes high-quality and sustainable detergents and cleaners.
 This can include all-purpose cleaners, window cleaners, tub/tile cleaners, and floor care products.
 It also extends to pet care products and car care products.

-The EPA Safer Choice Standard requires that all ingredients meet stringent human health and environmental safety criteria.
+The EPA Safer Choice Standard requires that all ingredients meet stringent safety criteria.
 This includes avoiding ingredients known or suspected to cause cancer or reproductive harm.
 It also covers those that may be persistent in the environment or bioaccumulative in aquatic organisms.

 Are Tide Pods Zero Waste?